fls-bioinformatics-core/RnaChipIntegrator/doc/MANUAL.markdown

 The analyses take one of two perspectives on the data:

-1. **ChIP-seq perspective:** for each ChIP peak, locate the "nearest" genes in the RNA-seq data;
+1. **ChIP-seq perspective:** for each ChIP peak, locate the nearest genes in the RNA-seq data;

-2. **RNA-seq perspective:** for each gene, locate the "nearest" peaks in the ChIP-seq data.
+2. **RNA-seq perspective:** for each gene, locate the nearest peaks in the ChIP-seq data.

-The analyses differ in how "nearest" is defined, the exact nature of the ChIP peak input data (i.e. summit versus peak width), and the information that is reported.
+The analyses differ in how "nearest" is determined, the exact nature of the ChIP peak input data (i.e. summit versus peak width), and the information that is reported.